@Internal public class IcebergIO extends java.lang.Object

 Note: This reads append-only snapshots.
 Full CDC is not supported yet.

-The CDC streaming source (enabled with streaming=true
+The CDC streaming source (enabled with streaming=true) continuously polls the

 table for new snapshots, with a default interval of 60 seconds.
 This can be overridden with